data-mechanics/bps-simulated-data/README.md

-# Simulated Student Data Set Generator for Boston Public Schools
+# Simulated Student Data for Boston Public Schools
 Tool for automatically generating simulated data sets of Boston Public Schools students and their school assignments.

 ## Usage